scalding-io/ScaldingUnit/README.md

 ```

 The TestInfrastructure trait is providing a BDD-like syntax to specify the Input to supply to the operation to test and
-to write the expectations on the results (unfortunately we had to remove the 'then' keyword since it is deprecated from Scala 2.10).
+to write the expectations on the results (unfortunately we had to remove the `then` keyword since it is deprecated from Scala 2.10).

 Once the different steps have been tested thoroughly it is possible to combine them in the main Job and test the end to end
 behavior using the JobTest class provided by Scalding.